tracim/tracim/doc/backend_specific/env_settings.md

 # Tracim configuration parameters which can be given as an environment variable

-This list is generated using
+This list is generated using:

 ```shell
 tracimcli dev parameters list --template "| {env_var_name: <74}| {config_file_name: <63}| {config_name: <67}|"
 ```

+⚠️ The generated list is based on your configuration file. ⚠️
-Note that you need to activate all applications (`app.enabled` setting) for this list to be complete.
+You need to activate all applications (`app.enabled` setting) for this list to be complete.

 | Environment variable name                                                 | Configuration file name                                        | Displayed configuration name                                       |
 |---------------------------------------------------------------------------|----------------------------------------------------------------|--------------------------------------------------------------------|